 - Adaptational Wimp: He's far less menacing and dark compared to his other incarnations.

-- Bald of Evil: Balding.
+- Bald of Evil: He is an balding evil scientist.

 - Beard of Evil: To cement his appearance as a Freud stereotype psychologist.